matteorinalduzzi/sparseSVM/README.md

-# sparseSVM
+# Sparse SVM: Linear SVM with L1-norm regularization
-Sparse SVM: linear SVM with L1-norm regularization Project for the exam of Signal Processing and Optimization for Big Data Master degree in computer engineering, curriculum Data Science Matteo Rinalduzzi - Università degli Studi di Perugia
+Project for the exam of Signal Processing and Optimization for Big Data Master degree in computer engineering, curriculum Data Science Matteo Rinalduzzi - Università degli Studi di Perugia